Understanding the Swiss Business Visa Landscape

 Required financial proof includes:

-- Company bank statements (if self-employed)
+- Company bank statements (if self-employed or company owner)

 Additional Strategic Documents